chenqianben/Speckle-Denoise/README.md

 # Notes
 - Codes in Juppyter Notebook are for educative demonstration.
-- You can also consult the **[Project Report](https://github.com/chenqianben/Automatic-MRI-Degeneration-Detection/blob/master/Project%20Paper.pdf)** for detailed information.
+- You can also consult the **[Project Report](https://github.com/chenqianben/Speckle-Denoise/blob/master/Project%20Report%20-%20FR.pdf)** for more information.